 What Hiking Backpack to Choose & How to Pack it?

 Whether you're setting off for a 2-to-3-hour trek along a well mapped out, easy-to-follow trail, embarking on a more intense whole day hike, or even considering climbing a mountain for a couple of days on the trot, you'll need to be equipped with a practical backpack to store all your gear and to help you head forth with total ease.
 But what type of hiking backpack should you choose?
 And how should you best pack it?
 We're here to help...
 Before you lace up your walking boots and get going, read on and discover our backpack-focused trekking tips!
+We're all made for adventure – the trick is just to be prepared!

 Which bags are the best: how to choose your hiking rucksack?

-Above all else, a good hiking rucksack need to be relatively lightweight and solid.
+Above all else, a good hiking rucksack needs to be relatively lightweight and solid.
 You'll want to opt for something that looks the part but, most important of all, you'll want to choose a practical design that is adapted to your wants and needs.
 Ultimately, the best backpack is the one that promises to make your life on the trail as easy as can be.
 There are a range of features and factors to consider, so bear with us as we rattle through them…

 How big a backpack do I need?
 The right format and the right size (30L, 40L, 50L or more)